Jacobite Syrian Christian Church: Theology

-The church believes in the incarnation of God the Son, who is Jesus Christ, of the Virgin Mary, who they teach was cleansed by the Holy Spirit of all natural impurity, filling her with the Father's grace.
-The church confesses that Christ has one incarnate nature, that is fully human and fully God (miaphysitism).
-This union is natural, free of all separateness, intermixture, confusion mingling, change, and transformation.
+The church believes in the Incarnation of God the Son, who is Jesus Christ, through the Virgin Mary, who they teach was cleansed by the Holy Spirit of all natural impurity, filling her with the Father's grace.
+The church confesses Jesus Christ as the Incarnate Son of God, who is fully divine and fully human, united out of two natures in one incarnate nature without confusion, change, division, or separation (miaphysitism).
 The church maintains that at the time of Christs death, his body separated from his soul, and his divinity did not depart from either.

-The Malankara Church has accepted miaphysitism since early on, per pictorial evidence in St. Mary's Knanaya Church of Kottayam, Piravom Church, and Mulanthuruthy Church dating to the first millennium.
+The church has accepted miaphysitism since early on, per pictorial evidence in St. Mary's Knanaya Church of Kottayam, Piravom Church, and Mulanthuruthy Church dating to the first millennium.